-The idea for Peek was originally developed by project leader Andrew Bastawrous and Stewart Jordan during the planning of an ICEH study into posterior segment eye disease in rural Kenya.
-The logistical headaches of getting state of the art hospital based equipment to 100 different locations throughout Nakuru County provided the motivation to search for a better way.
+The idea for Peek was originally developed by project leader Andrew Bastawrous during the planning of an ICEH study into posterior segment eye disease in rural Kenya.
+The logistical headaches of getting state of the art hospital-based equipment to 100 different locations throughout Nakuru County provided the motivation to search for a better way.

-Peek is being developed by ICEH/LSHTM in collaboration with the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.
-The Commonwealth Eye Health Consortium (CEHC), an integrated, five-year programme of fellowships, research and technology funded by the Queen Elizabeth Diamond Jubilee Trust and co-ordinated by ICEH, is further helping to fully realise Peek through extensive development, validation studies and clinical trials and by making it a widely available, easy to use, low-cost, evidence-based tool around the world.
+The earliest versions of Peek were prototyped by Andrew whilst he was working in the NHS (2010).
+In 2011 he joined the School and the Peek project began as a collaboration led by ICEH/LSHTM with several initial partners including the University of Strathclyde and the Glasgow Centre for Ophthalmic Research.
+The Commonwealth Eye Health Consortium (CEHC), an integrated, five-year programme of fellowships, research and technology funded by the Queen Elizabeth Diamond Jubilee Trust and co-ordinated by ICEH, assisted in fully realising Peek through extensive development, validation studies and clinical trials and supporting Peek’s spin out to ensure its products and services became widely available around the world.

 Find out more and support Peek

-- Find out more on the Peek website
+- Find out more on the Peek Vision website

 - Find out more about ICEH research into posterior segment eye disease in Kenya